 What to do during an overnight layover in Amsterdam?

-The first thing you need to decide on an overnight layover is if you want to stay close to the airport or in the city.
+First, you need to decide on an Amsterdam overnight layover if you want to stay close to the airport or in the city.
 Unless you leave early or arrive late, we suggest you stay in the city, close to the station.
-This way, you can both enjoy Amsterdam’s nightlife and be at the airport within a few minutes.
+This way, you can enjoy Amsterdam’s nightlife and be at the airport within a few minutes.

-There are many hotels, hostels, and guesthouses within walking distance of the central station, but you should book them as soon as possible as they are very popular among travelers.
+Many hotels, hostels, and guesthouses are within walking distance of the central station, but you should book them as soon as possible as they are very popular among travelers.
 These are some of our favorites:

-- Doubletree by Hilton: This is a lovely modern 4 stars hotel, it was the first place we stayed in Amsterdam, and it’s still one of our favorites.
+- Doubletree by Hilton: This is a lovely modern four stars hotel, it was the first place we stayed in Amsterdam, and it’s still one of our favorites.
 It’s very close to the station.

 - Ibis – Probably the closest to the station.
 Obviously not as luxurious as the Doubletree, but still good.